 - sftp [email protected]_server

-This command uses the sftp protocol for transferring files.
+This is another of our essential Linux commands that uses the sftp protocol for transferring files over a network.
 It is secure by nature and much better to use than the older ftp protocol.

 - more error_log [shows the contents but allows you to go through the contents slowly]